anyone2/IndigoPlugin-Voice-Monkey/YESNO_QUESTIONS_TEXT_ONLY.md

 ## 28) Select 'Switches'

-## 29) Tap the device that you published with the Alexa Plugin at step 15
+## 29) Tap the device that you published with the Alexa Plugin at step 15, 'Office Echo'

 ## 30) Ensure both 'Power' and 'On' are checked, tap next